Promise of Graph Sparsification and Decomposition for Noise Reduction in QAOA: Analysis for Trapped-Ion Compilations: Conclusion

 \section{Conclusion}

 Noise in quantum hardware presents a significant hurdle to achieving scalable quantum computing.
 We presented a problem-aware approach for noise reduction in QAOA that modifies the problem instance suitably, resulting in shallower circuit depth and therefore less noise.
-We presented theoretical bounds and numerical evidence for reduction in the number of circuit gates while guaranteeing high Max-Cut approximations on trapped-ion hardware.
+We presented theoretical bounds and numerical evidence for reduction in the number of circuit gates while guaranteeing high Max-Cut approximations on trapped-ion hardware employing all-to-all M{\o}lmer-S{\o}rensen interactions.
+We also presented a generic theoretical argument for how these techniques can improve the fidelity of digital quantum computations with superconducting qubits \cite{bravyi2022future}, Rydberg atoms \cite{bluvstein2024logical}, trapped-ions employing two-qubit gates \cite{pino2021demonstration}, or any other digital quantum computing technology with nonnegligible noise described by Krauss operators.
+This approach reduces circuit noise and allows QAOA to scale for larger graphs on NISQ hardware, thus narrowing the performance gap between classical and quantum hardware.
+However, quantum noise remains a major challenge, and classical methods continue to outperform quantum algorithms for combinatorial optimization.

+Other approaches to noise reduction in QAOA have been developed in parallel to our work.
+These include finding smaller graphs with similar energy landscapes \cite{wang_red-qaoa_2024}, integer programming-based approaches for crosstalk noise reduction \cite{wang_red-qaoa_2024}, and using machine learning approaches to predict QAOA parameters \cite{sack_large-scale_2024}.
+To the best of our knowledge, ours is the only approach with formal worst-case guarantees on the approximation ratio.

 While most of our asymptotic theoretical guarantees are restricted to trapped-ion hardware, both sparsification and decomposition are general tools that may be useful beyond the trapped-ion setting.
-Sparsification is expected to improve noise resilience in generic compilations since it simplifies the problem instance.
+Sparsification is expected to improve noise resilience in generic compilations since it simplifies the problem instance, resulting in fewer gates and an exponentially improved fidelity lower bound as described here.
 Further, since there exist faster classical combinatorial algorithms with better guarantees for unweighted instances, relative to weighted instances \cite{cormen2022introduction, williamson_design_2010}, we believe decomposition-like techniques might be useful in analyzing quantum optimization algorithms for weighted instances.